 Remember, Investing Is Like Riding a Roller Coaster

 Investing your money in the stock market is like riding a roller coaster.
-You have to be prepared for the hills and drops.
+You have to be prepared for the inclines and the drops.
 You have to be ready for those turns you aren’t expecting.
 And you have to understand what you’re getting into before you’re locked into your seat.
 Once that ride gets going, you can’t get off.
 You can’t hit a stop button, and you don’t want to try to step off mid-ride.

-If you zoomed in only one bad day, the market would look terrible.
-And if you zoomed in only on the recovery, it would look amazing!
+If you zoomed in and just saw the market on one bad day, it would look terrible.
+And if you zoomed in and only saw the recovery, it would look amazing!
 Neither perspective gives you an accurate picture.
-You have to look at the whole thing—the 70-plus-year history of the stock market (or at least since the merger of S&P in 1941).
-When you do that, you’ll find that 100 percent of the 15-year periods in the market’s history have made money.
+When you look at the history of the stock market since the merger of S&P in 1940, you’ll find that 100% of the 15-year periods have made money.(2)